Statewide and Multistate EV Partners and Initiatives

 Arizona DOT, Tennessee DOT, Illinois DOT, and the North Central Texas Council of Governments have or are in the process of developing similar plans.

-State DOTs can offer technical and funding resources to support electric vehicle charging infrastructure as well as construction contracting oversight or other partnering roles.
+State DOTs and Tribal departments or divisions of transportation can offer technical and funding resources to support electric vehicle charging infrastructure as well as construction contracting oversight or other partnering roles.

 For example, FHWA’s Congestion Mitigation and Air Quality Improvement (CMAQ) Program apportions funding to State DOTs by statutory formula for projects that improve air quality and provide congestion relief.
-Electric vehicle projects, including fleet conversions and charging infrastructure, are one of the eligible project categories under CMAQ.
+These CMAQ funds may also be transferred to the Federal Transit Administration (FTA) to manage eligible transit projects.
+Electric vehicle projects, including fleet conversions, charging infrastructure, and shared micromobility, are one of the eligible project categories under CMAQ.
+FHWA’s Tribal Transportation Program has direct funding agreements with 135 federally recognized Tribes to provide safe and adequate transportation and public road access to and within Tribal Lands in the United States

-In addition, the 2021 Bipartisan Infrastructure Law provides formula funding to State DOTs for a national electric vehicle formula program (see Federal Funding Programs for more information on the Bipartisan Infrastructure Law).
+In addition, BIL provides formula funding to State DOTs for a national electric vehicle formula program, which is also meant to support EV infrastructure on Tribal Lands (see Federal Funding Programs for more information on BIL).

 Some State DOTs, such as Iowa DOT, Maine DOT, and Kansas DOT, among others, administer or co-administer with sister State agencies the Volkswagen Environmental Mitigation Trust funds allocated for EV charging infrastructure investment.
 Several State DOTs also administer State-developed grant programs for EV and other alternative fuel infrastructure.
-Such examples include Washington State DOT’s Zero Emission Vehicle Infrastructure Grant Program and Minnesota DOT’s Clean Transportation Pilot Funding Program.
+Such examples include Washington State DOT’s Zero Emission Vehicle Infrastructure Grant Program.

 State DOTs also play a central role in planning and supporting EV infrastructure deployment.
 Many either lead or support the process in their State for nominating NHS corridors for designation under the FHWA Alternative Fuels Corridor program.
 They conduct planning for building out and deploying EV infrastructure along the NHS, and they coordinate with other State agencies to help ensure EV readiness through strategic infrastructure planning that focuses on corridors, workplaces, and communities.